-Send:

-When transmitting an offer containing both V.152 and T.38, if T.38 is preferred over V.152, then the "pmft" attribute with "T38" MUST be included.
+1 11 L J Send: When transmitting an offer containing both V.152 and T.38, if T.38 is preferred over V.152, then the "pmft" attribute with "T38" MUST be included.
 When transmitting an answer containing both V.152 and T.38, if the offer included the "pmft" attribute with "T38", then the "pmft" attribute with "T38" MUST be included.
 When transmitting an answer containing both V.152 and T.38, if the offer included the "pmft" attribute without "T38"; or did not include the "pmft" attribute and the local preference is T.38, then the "pmft" attribute is included, otherwise the "pmft" attribute is not included.

-Receive:

-When receiving an offer containing both V.152 and T.38, if T.38 is supported, and the offer included the "pmft" attribute with "T38", then T.38 MUST be used.
+Receive: When receiving an offer containing both V.152 and T.38, if T.38 is supported, and the offer included the "pmft" attribute with "T38", then T.38 MUST be used.
 When receiving an offer containing both V.152 and T.38, if T.38 is supported, and the offer: included the "pmft" attribute without "T38"; or did not include the "pmft" attribute and the local preference is T.38, then T.38 is used, otherwise, V.152 is used for fax handling.
-When receiving an answer containing both V.152 and T.38, and the answer: included the "pmft" attribute without "T38";

-or did not include the "pmft" attribute, then V.152 MUST be used.
+When receiving an answer containing both V.152 and T.38, and the answer: included the "pmft" attribute without "T38"; or did not include the "pmft" attribute, then V.152 MUST be used.
 When receiving an answer containing both V.152 and T.38, and the answer included the "pmft" attribute with the "T38" fax transport, then T.38 MUST be used.

-In addition to the above attributes associated with V.152, the following SDP attributes are applicable to Audio Service Use for the optional RFC 2833 VBD Answer Event Relay:
+In addition to the above attributes associated with V.152, the following SDP attributes are applicable to Audio Service Use for the optional [RFC 4734] VBD Answer Event Relay:

-'''

-a=<attribute> : <value> a=rtpmap:<format> telephone-event/8000 a=fmtp:<format> <format specific parameters> a=fmtp:<format> 0-15,32-35
+a=<attribute> : <value>

+a=rtpmap:<format> telephone-event/8000 a=fmtp:<format> <format specific parameters> a=fmtp:<format> 0-15,32-35 fmtp:
-'''

-Send: This field MAY be used to indicate the named events for 2100Hz Answer tones (ANS, /ANS, data events is optional.

-ANSam, and /ANSam) that a receiver can handle.
-If an implementation chooses use of RFC 2833 for voiceband data answer events it MUST be able to receive all four events, 32 through 35, in addition to the mandatory DTMF events 0 through 15.
-Support of other voiceband respectively, in order to determine whether echo canceller tone disabling is to operate via audio tones or RFC 2833 telephone events.
+Send: This field MAY be used to indicate the named events for 2100Hz Answer tones (ANS, /ANS, ANSam, and /ANSam) that a receiver can handle.
+If an implementation chooses use of [RFC 4734] for voiceband data answer events it MUST be able to receive all four events, 32 through 35, in addition to the mandatory DTMF events 0 through 15.
+Support of other voiceband data events is optional.

-Receive: An offerer and answerer MAY interpret events 32 through 35 in an answer and offer,
+Receive: An offerer and answerer MAY interpret events 32 through 35 in an answer and offer, respectively, in order to determine whether echo canceller tone disabling is to operate via audio tones or [RFC 4734] telephone events.